 What Is a Peripheral Nerve?

 Our nervous system is divided into central and peripheral systems.
 The central nervous system (CNS) is the brain and spinal cord.
 The peripheral nervous system is the nerves that go out to the various parts of the body.
 The CNS has special protection in the form of protective bone (the skull and spine) and a special cellular barrier called the blood/brain barrier.
 The peripheral nerves do not have this special protection.
 Most peripheral nerves run in bundles from the brain and spinal cord out to the muscles and tissues.
-They provide the messages to our muscles to enable movement.
-They also allow us to feel our body, touch, pain and even proprioception which allows us to know where our hands and feet are located.
-Damage to the peripheral nerve can impair any or all of the functions – movement, sensation or know where our arms and legs are located.
+They provide messages to our muscles to enable movement.
+They also allow us to feel our body, touch, pain, and even proprioception which allows us to know where our hands and feet are located.
+Damage to the peripheral nerve can impair any or all of the functions – movement, sensation, or know where our arms and legs are located.

 What Are the Symptoms of Peripheral Nerve Injuries?